ModalityTeam/ModalityStuff/meetings/2015-modalityMeetingCPH-report.md

 ## Program

 The working period was focused on the finalizing of the Modality toolkit, tying up the previous efforts and knowledge gained from workshops, concerts, presentations and compositions developed as parts in the Modality project.
 Two presentations were given to AAU students, showcasing different technologies and strategies from group members.

 Topics for the development work during the week
 + OSCMKtl - finalizing OSC compatability for Modality
 + Bridges/Islands interface - explication of the analogy from the Amsterdam meeting
 + Writing tutorials and help files
++ Completing the auto-GUI generation from desc files
 + Continuity of the Modality group.
 Responsibilities, applications etc.
++ Revision of website and info-material

+### SCHEDULE
-### Monday, 18.5.2015 -- first day,
+Monday, 18.5.2015 -- first day,
 + [x] Start-up, get settled in at the University
 + [x] Discuss and finalize student activities with Dan and Cumhur
 + [x] Jeff explaining Modality
 + [x] Demos, Show and tell, Modality in the field